Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 The `AudioListener` component is very simple, containing only three values.
 The volume is the most useful.
 The `itdResolution` (inter-aural time difference resolution) will be clamped to [0, 15].
-The value measures the number of steps from center to either side.
-The `ildProfile` (inter-aural level difference profile) contains the metadata used to describe the spatialization filtering.
+The value measures the number of steps from center to either side that audio will be delayed by.
+Higher values increase fidelity but decrease the effectiveness of voice-combining, which comes with a performance cost.
+The `listenerProfile` contains the metadata used to describe the spatialization filtering.

-Unlike audio sources, the internal listener state is stored in `ISystemStateComponentData`.
+Unlike audio sources, the internal listener state is stored in `ICleanupComponentData`.
 The structural change commands are sent to `SyncPointPlaybackSystem`.
 You typically do not have to worry about these components.